jakubtuchol/jakubtuchol.github.io/_posts/2017-01-02-yearly-reading-list.markdown

 * Stunningly beautiful book.
 I just had no idea what was going on.
 Oyeyemi is a tremendous writer, and her writing is worth it for the beauty alone.
 Unfortunately, I'm not bright enough to figure out what happened in this book.
 Maybe another time.

+34) [**Annihilation** by *Jeff VanderMeer*][annihilation]

+* I thought this book was absolutely incredible.
+VanderMeer creates this incredible setting and vibe that I've never encountered before.
+Much of the power of this book is the ideas of humans' insignificance in the face of nature and the way it explores these ideas through Area X itself.
+An absolutely incredible blending of Lovecraft with ecology.

+35) [**Authority** by *Jeff VanderMeer*][authority]

+* Unfortunately, this was a bit of disappointment.
+I figured the second book in the trilogy couldn't match *Annihilation*, but *Authority* just doesn't hold a candle to the first book.
+While there is some interesting spy-shenanigans going on and a nice sense of paranoia, there is very little to match the mystery and horror of the first book.

+36) [**Nothing to Envy: Ordinary Lives in North Korea** by *Barbara Demick*][nothing_envy]

+* Absolutely brilliant.
+Demick opens an unfamiliar and brutal world.
+There is no other book I've heard of that offers such an intimate and unbiased portrait of North Korea.

 [black_flags]:         https://www.amazon.com/Black-Flags-Rise-Joby-Warrick/dp/0804168938
 [shock_doctrine]:      https://www.amazon.com/Shock-Doctrine-Rise-Disaster-Capitalism/dp/0312427999
 [stranger]:            https://www.amazon.com/Stranger-Albert-Camus/dp/0679720200